Asia oil refiners mull run cuts after margins hit lowest for season since 2003

 A spokeswoman for SK Innovation spokeswoman declined to comment, while SRC did not respond to a request for comment.

-The people familiar with the matter declined to be identified because they are not authorized to speak to media.
+The people familiar with the matter declined to be identified because they are not authorised to speak to media.